jakjus/serverless-scraper-tf-aws/README.md

-## Serverless Web Scraper with Discord Webhook integration using Terraform and AWS Lambda
+## Serverless Web Scraper with Discord Webhook
+### Using Terraform and AWS Lambda
 Source code for a Medium article.

-Link: <not yet published>
+Link: not yet published